skjoeldkrona/code-me-HTML-CSS-project/README.md

 # Junior frontend developer website made with HTML & CSS

-This project was created as final project for an HTML & CSS module during a junior frontend dev course.
+This project was created as a final project for an HTML & CSS module during a junior frontend dev course.

 Technologies used:
 - HTML